Parliamentary.ai

 Overview

-This bill mandates that larger employers in the UK publish data on pay differences related to protected characteristics (like gender, race, and disability).
-This aims to increase transparency and help identify and address potential pay inequalities.
+This bill mandates that larger employers in England, Wales, and Scotland publicly disclose data on pay differences and employee representation across various protected characteristics (like gender, race, and disability).
+The goal is to promote transparency and address potential pay inequities.

 Description